Carolina had everything not to be a writer, but she was!

 The sales success represented her leaving the favela and the hostility of the residents of that community, who felt exposed by her.
 Despite having come out of poverty overnight, Carolina was unable to keep the money she earned and at the end of her life, she went through financial difficulties again.

 From the second book, Casa de alvenaria (Brick house), which had the subtitle diário de uma ex-favelada (diary of an ex-slum dweller), Carolina returned to ostracism.
 She faced the prejudice of a society that, in large part, related her talent to the figure of Audálio – a white and literate man.
+In her later books, she did not make the profit she had made with her first publication, going as far as to go back to picking up paper on the street to survive.

 The writer died on February 13, 1977, at the age of sixty-two, in a place where she lived, on the outskirts of São Paulo, due to respiratory failure.
 Unfortunately, at that time the public and the media already forgot her.

-He left his three children, the result of relationships with men who did not assume paternity: João José, José Carlos, and Vera Eunice.
+She left his three children, the result of relationships with men who did not assume paternity: João José, José Carlos, and Vera Eunice.
 She created them all by herself.
 Teacher Vera Eunice, the youngest, is the only one alive.

 Quarto de Despejo also had an important social impact because it drew attention to the problem of slums, which is still embryonic in Brazil.
 It was an opportunity to debate essential topics such as basic sanitation, garbage collection, piped water, hunger, misery, that is, life in a space where until then the government had not arrived.